Hoite/warpnet-sre-challenge/solution/Challenge_Documentation.md

 # Warpnet SRE-challenge
 > Author: Hoite Prins, hj.prins@alfa-college.nl

-This document provides a soloution for the 3 scenarios.
+This document provides a solution for the 3 scenarios.

 1. Running the application in a VM
 2. Fix the application code